michelled/weavly.org/src/resources/facilitating-a-weavly-coding-workshop-beginners.md

 #### How to build a program

 Here is a step by step instruction to build a sample program with the available action blocks in the Weavly coding environment.
+There are two ways that learners can build a sequence of action blocks in the program panel:

+1. Drag an action block and drop it to a specific '+' button on the program sequence.
+2. Select an action block and then selecting an '+' button on their program sequence

 In this example, we are going to build program to make our character draw a square on the scene.

 A script to say to learners:

 > *Let’s make a square using the action blocks.*
 >
-> 1. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
+> 1. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program.*
-> 2. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*
+> 2. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program.*
-> 3. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
+> 3. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program.*
-> 4. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*
+> 4. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program.*
-> 5. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
+> 5. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program.*
-> 6. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*
+> 6. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program.*
-> 7. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program to add.*
+> 7. *Select the ‘Move Forward 1 square’ action block, and then the ‘+’ button at the end of your program.*
-> 8. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program to add.*
+> 8. *Select the ‘Turn Right 90 degrees’ action block, and then the ‘+’ button at the end of your program.*

 #### How to play your program